stringparser/utils-type/readme.md

 A posteriory, constructor-based, simple type checking for `JS`.

-Heavily inspired by api design of [ianstorm's `is`](https://github.com/ianstormtaylor/is) and a simple question
+Heavily inspired by api design of [ianstorm's `is`](https://github.com/ianstormtaylor/is).

-> Why not check the constructor's name?
-> I know, I know... think about it a little bit more...
+Implementation state : missing browser tests.

 ## install